Last updated on May 13, 2022 - My Free Marketing newsletter 👀

 During the conversation, we got on the topic of books that changed our lives.

 I want to share them with you.
-(Click to tweet and share with others)
+(Click to share with others)

-I judge a book’s success if a year later I am still using at least 1 thing from the book.
+I judge a book's success if a year later I'm still using at least 1 thing from the book.

 7 Habits of Highly Effective People - Stephen Covey